Certified RV Inspection

 As it turned out, the inspector in the area was not available, but another that was also able to do a certified RV inspection took the job.
 He had to travel out of his area, but he was able to help out in this case.
 So, the inspector met the seller at a local RV park where the RV was stored and the certified RV inspection was done there.

 The inspector arrived before the seller did.
-He started to investigate the RV using a uniform standards checklist for the type of inspection that the buyer contracted to be performed.
+He started to investigate the RV using a uniform standards checklist for the type of inspection that the buyer contracted the inspector to perform.
 From the time he crawled up on the roof until he completed the inspection, he knew the seller was not telling the buyer the whole story!
 The RV Inspector took pictures and documented his findings.

-I won’t go into all the details of the condition of the RV, but the worst I will share is that the seller had covered a large crack in the street side wall with a large sports team sticker!
+I won’t go into all the details of the condition of the RV, but the worst I will share.
+The seller had covered a large crack in the street side wall with a large sports team sticker!
 This was truly a case of buyer beware!
 Here are some photos of the major issues.
 There were many others!

 In this particular case, complete oil and coolant analysis was recommended prior to the inspection day!
-The buyer did not request that to be performed, but given the poor condition of the RV, it would have really given a complete picture of the RV’s condition on that day.
+The buyer did not request that to be performed, but given the poor condition of the RV, it would have really given a complete picture of the RV’s mechanical condition given that inspectors can’t take the engine part, but they can take oil and coolant samples and send them to a national lab for analysis.

 Once the buyer received the certified RV inspection, a computer generated 100-page report the next day, she knew that this was not the RV for her!
 The buyer also discovered the pictures that were sent by the owner were not the ones from the RV that was inspected.